 A Leave of Absence is not a form of registration.
-Therefore, no tuition or fees will be charged for semesters for which a leave of absence has been approved provided that the request is received and approved.
+Therefore, no tuition or fees will be charged for semesters for which a leave of absence has been approved provided that the request is received and approved prior to the start of the semester.
 In addition, a student is not considered a registered student and therefore does not have the rights and privileges of a registered student when on leave.